ariga/atlas/doc/md/guides/deploying/helm.md

 Helm pre-upgrade hooks are chart hooks that:
 > Executes on an upgrade request after templates are rendered, but before any resources are updated

-To use a pre-upgrade hook to run migrations with Atlas as part of our chart definition we create a template for a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) and annotate it with the relevant [Helm hook annotations](https://helm.sh/docs/topics/charts_hooks/#the-available-hooks).
+To use a pre-upgrade hook to run migrations with Atlas as part of our chart definition, we create a template for a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) and annotate it with the relevant [Helm hook annotations](https://helm.sh/docs/topics/charts_hooks/#the-available-hooks).